xhcoding/Nucleus/Contributing.md

 ### Code Conventions
 * Return `java.util.Optional<>` if you are adding an API method that could return `null`.
 * Only one declaration per line.
 * All uppercase letters for a constant variable.
 Multiple words should be separated with an underscore - `_`.

 ### Submitting your Pull Requests
 In your PRs, please make sure you fulfil the following:

 * Provide a justification for the change - is it a new feature or a fix to a bug?
     * Please note that we will reject features that are not deemed as "essential".
 * Before sending a pull request ensure that your branch is up to date with the branch you are targeting.
-This should normally be master.
+This should normally be `sponge-api/n`.
 * Do not squash commits unless directed to do so, but please _rebase_ your changes on top of master when you feel your changes are ready to be submitted - _do not merge_.
 We will squash the commits in a way we feel logical.